-This is a fancy name for an adjunct professor.
-A facilitator is a person who should normally meet the following qualifications: Ordained with a standard equivalent to the PCA requirements.
-His duties: a)deliver lecture(s)/dialog session(s) b)engage in discussion (experiential, practical and theological) c)take attendance and grade students d)give feedback to Mentor and Coordinator
+A Facilitator is a person who should normally meet the following qualifications: Ordained with a standard equivalent to the PCA requirements.
+His duties: a)engage in discussion (experiential, practical and theological) b)take attendance and grade students c)give feedback to Mentor and Coordinator

 - The organic divine inspiration of the Scriptures in the original languages, their consequent inerrancy and infallibility, and, as the Word of God, the supreme and final authority in faith and life;

 - The Triune God: Father, Son and Holy Spirit;

 - The essential, absolute, eternal deity, and the real and proper, but sinless, humanity of our Lord Jesus Christ;

 - His birth of the Virgin Mary;

 - His substitutionary, expiatory death, in that He gave His life “a ransom for many”;